signaldust/bunny-jit/README.md

 ;----
 ```

-That looks incredibly silly, doesn't it?
+That said, the code looks incredibly silly, doesn't it?
 But we have an optimizer:
 ```
 -- Optimizing:
  DCE:4+2 Fold:3